 This full-day outdoor program provides a “hands-on” introduction to the historic coastal lifestyle of New Jersey’s natives, the Lenape people.
-It is suitable for students in grades 2 though 6.
+It is suitable for students in grades 2-6.

-The program involves students in problem solving and teamwork, through an exploration of Sandy Hook’s marine environment from the perspective of the native people who once lived there.
+The program involves students in problem solving and teamwork, through an exploration of Sandy Hook’s marine environment from the perspective of the native people who once camped there in summertime.
 By focusing on coastal community life, students will gain insight into the Lenape lifestyle, organization and traditions.

-Through discussion and instruction your NJSGC Instructor will cover the following key concepts during your Lenape and The Jersey Shore program:
+Through discussion and instruction, your NJSGC Instructor will cover the following key concepts during the Lenape and The Jersey Shore program:

 - History of the Lenape People

 - Food and tools

 - Gender roles

 Students will participate in some or all of the following activities: